Today’s Wonder of the Day was inspired by Janie. Janie Wonders, “Why does tonsillitis occur?” Thanks for WONDERing with us, Janie!

-Your tonsils usually do a really good job of fighting off infections.
-Sometimes, though, viruses or bacteria get into your tonsils and cause an infection in them.
-When this happens, the doctor will tell you that you have tonsillitis.
+Your tonsils usually do a great job of fighting off infections.
+Sometimes, though, viruses or bacteria get into your tonsils themselves.
+When this happens, they can cause an infection.
+Doctors call this tonsillitis.

-Common signs of tonsillitis include fever, extremely sore throat, bad breath, swollen neck glands and inflammation of the tonsils that a doctor can see by shining a light into your mouth when you say, “Ahhhh.”
+What are the signs of tonsillitis?
+Symptoms can include fever and an extremely sore throat.
+People with this type of infection may also experience bad breath and swollen neck glands.
+Of course, the tonsils also become inflamed.
+Doctors can see this by shining a light into your mouth when you say, “Ahhhh.”

-If you have tonsillitis, the doctor will usually give you a “strep test” to see whether the tonsillitis is caused by bacteria (called streptococci bacteria) or a virus.
+If you have tonsillitis, the doctor will usually give you a strep test.
+This may help them learn the cause of the tonsillitis.
+It could be bacteria (called streptococci bacteria) or a virus.
 If you have streptococci bacteria in your throat, the doctor can give you antibiotics to kill the bacteria.
-If not, you have tonsillitis caused by a virus and your body will fight it on its own.
+If not, you have tonsillitis caused by a virus, and your body will fight it on its own.

 If you start having tonsillitis frequently, your tonsils may be doing more harm than good.
 When this happens, a doctor may recommend removing your tonsils.
-This simple procedure is called a tonsillectomy.
-A tonsillectomy may also be a good idea if you happen to have really large tonsils that make it hard to breathe at night.
+This procedure is called a tonsillectomy.
+Not everyone who has this surgery has tonsillitis.
+Sometimes, doctors remove the tonsils if they are very large and make it hard for the person to breathe at night.